paulotruta/WPostIdSetter/README.md

 # WPostIdSetter
-Set a custom ID for your next WordPress post
+A simple WordPress plugin that let's you set a custom `post_id` for your next WordPress post.

+Available in the WordPress `Settings` menu.